-Tempered glass and laminated glass are two of the most common types of safety glass.
 If you’re in the process of building or upgrading your home you may have already been asked to choose some safety glass for some of your windows and doors.
-This article will review the differences between tempered glass and laminated glass.

 Example of broken glass types.
 Image from Pioneer Glass.

-When laminated glass was originally invented it was designed for use in car windshields to reduce the number of injuries in car accidents.
-If the glass is dealt with a high-intensity impact, one side of the glass can shatter without causing the other side to shatter.
+If laminated glass is hit with a high-intensity impact, one side of the glass can shatter without causing the other side to shatter.
 Even if the glass does break on either side the pieces will stay together resulting in a spider-web pattern.

 Some additional benefits of laminated glass are that it reduces transmission of high-frequency sound (soundproofing) and it blocks 97% of ultraviolet radiation.
 One major benefit is that laminated glass with minor impact damage can be repaired with a special clear adhesive resin.